raseribanez/Pycasso-Python-Art-Creator/README.md

 See line 18 to change the value for the amount of shapes drawn

-This is the very first attempt or version of this.
+This is the very first version of this program.

-I hope to add the following over time:
+TO DO LIST:

-A Picture Frame Background to display image
+    Picture frame display

-A choice of picture frames
+    Choice of frames
     A menu system:

-    Change colours
+    {Change colours,
-    Change shapes (add or remove rectangles/circles)
+    Change shapes (add or remove rectangles/circles),
-    Change volume of shapes
+    Change volume of shapes,
-    Change Thickness of outline for a shape
+    Change Thickness of outline for a shape,
-    Save to a directory as an image / print screen / screenshot
+    Save to a directory as an image / print screen / screenshot}